Requirements for Incoming Students

 Requirements for Continuing as an Honors Student on Another Campus

 When changing campuses, you should consult with your intended college and campus of enrollment for Honors information.
 For example, a student moving to the Columbus campus to study Sociology/Criminology should contact the College of Arts and Sciences and a student planning to study Mechanical Engineering in Columbus should contact the College of Engineering.
-A list of honors directors for each college can be found at h....
-(For related information, see the section titled “University Graduation with Distinction” on our “Honors Awards, Tuition Awards, & Recognition” page.)
+Contact the Honors Director, Dr. Jackie Augustine, for help locating the appropriate honors director for your college.
+(For related information, see the section titled “University Graduation with Distinction” on our “Honors Awards, Tuition Awards, and Recognition” page.)

 Requirements for Graduating with Honors in the following areas: